Black & White

 Many of his works focus on people either in portraits or figures.
 The objective is to express the energy of the person depicted and to communicate the emotional atmosphere of a moment in time.

 Mr. Wagner has degrees from Cornell University, Iona College and Pace University.
 He has also studied at Cambridge University in England.
-In addition to his art work, Mr. Wagner is a travel writer and an attorney.
+In addition to his art work, Mr. Wagner is a writer and has written more than a thousand articles published in print or online including more than 50 biographical profiles of major artists (See Artist Biographies).
+He also was a practicing attorney for 20 years.